Yochien Obento Lunch Box “Kindergarten Bento”Katachiware Japanese Style Tableware

 Magazines and cookbooks were devoted to obento preparation laced with information and colourful obento images, ideas, recipes and utensil suggestions.
 Schools would regularly issue flyers that included discussions of other mothers and teachers reaffirming strict guidelines.
-Examples of these included;
+Examples of the small bento box included;

 1. The bento meal must be easy for the child to eat: food portions cut into small pieces to be manipulable by child-sized fingers or chopsticks.